-When it comes to SEO, you’ve heard all old saying’s like ‘SEO is dead’, ‘Google has banned SEO’, ‘SEO is a waste of money’, etc, the list goes on.
+When it comes to SEO, you’ve probably heard sayings like ‘SEO is dead’, ‘Google has banned SEO’, ‘SEO is a waste of money’ – the list goes on.
 I usually hear these things from people who have little insight into the industry.

 If you’re looking for some hard evidence to convince your business partners or bosses that SEO is a good place to invest your marketing dollar, then you’ll love this infographic.

 1. The higher your site on page 1 of Google = A LOT More Traffic

 “The top spot on Google gets 36.4% of all the clicks (#2 gets 12.5%, #3 gets 9.5% and then declines sharply after that”.

 This is important and shows the value of a higher Google ranking.
 More importantly is the authority of a site and how Google sees a site as being a leader in their industry.
-More authority and you’ll rank for hundreds of keywords.
+More authority to your website and you’ll rank for hundreds of keywords.

 2. Google is where people go to BUY

 “96% of consumers search for businesses online and 77% of searchers never go past page 1.”

 Yep.
-It’s still the number 1 research hub for pre-purchase snooping.
+It’s still the number 1 research tool for pre-purchase research.

-3. Far More Clicks Go to Google Organic than Paid Ads.
+3. Far More Clicks Go to Google Search Results than Paid Ads.

 It’s good to see data for this.
 Personally, I don’t click on ads and a lot of people I talk to don’t either.
 Don’t get me wrong – ads can work well but I like to see the naturally ranking sites, not the ‘I’ve spent more $ for this ad” site.

-4. SEO is a Multi Billion $ Industry
+4. SEO is a Multi Billion Dollar Industry

 “In 2016, business around the world are projected to spend $65 billion on SEO and this will hit $80 billion by 2020”.

-5. Interest in SEO still highest on Google
+5. Interest in SEO still the highest on Google

 “Google trends data shows SEO blowing other inbound channels out of the water”.